HomeMy WebLinkAboutAgenda Bill 5.B 04/19/2004CITY OF PETALUMA, CALIFORNIA `°� asro►

 with the merchants using these funds and utilizes the combined buying power of the PDA and

-merchant community to obtain 'favorable prices for advertising that would not ordinarily be
+merchant community, t'o obtain favorable prices for" advertising that would not ordinarily be

 available to the individual merchant.

-Beautification 32% A volunteer committee meets to consider requests. for investing in
+Beautification - 32% _ A volunteer committee meets to ' consider requests. for investing in

-Administration - 20% Collected. funds go to , the day -to -day operations of the PDA office.
+Administration - 20% -Collected funds go to ,,the day-to-day operations of the PDA office.

-Cost centers include rent ' salary expense, and event ,coordination (implementation of downtown
+Cost centers include rent; salary expense, and event coordination (implementation of downtown

 events like Butter and Egg Days, Antique Faires (2), Art and Garden Festival, etc.).